 Below are some of the special features that can be found on each floor of 401 Richmond.
 For more on individual tenants, check out the Tenant Directory to see who’s here and what they do!

-You can also download a copy of our Gallery Guide, or pick one up on your way into the building.
+You can also pick up a copy of our Gallery Guide on your way into the building.

 As you enter 401 Richmond from Richmond and Spadina, you’ll find yourself in our expansive front lobby, where you’ll be greeted by warm brick walls, century-old wood features, and sun-soaked windows.
 To the left is the 401 Lounge, a cozy gathering space to meet friends or sip a cup of coffee.
-The lobby is always stocked with copies of our Update Newsletter available to visitors, or you can peruse our tenant directory there.
-The main floor is home to ten galleries: Open Studio, A Space Gallery, Abbozzo Gallery, The Red Head Gallery, Gallery 44, Urbanspace Gallery, Tangled Art Gallery (TAG), Prefix ICA, YYZ Artists’ Outlet and Trinity Square Video.
-Just around the corner from the main lobby you can visit our unique interior courtyard and stop by The Roastery Coffee House for a coffee or a bite to eat.
-This is also where you will find our events bulletin board for tenants and the local community.
+The lobby is always stocked with copies of our 401 Update Newsletter available to visitors, or you can peruse our tenant directory there.
+The main floor is home to ten galleries: Open Studio, A Space Gallery, Abbozzo Gallery, The Red Head Gallery, Gallery 44, Urbanspace Gallery, Tangled Art Gallery (TAG), Critical Distance Centre for Curators, YYZ Artists’ Outlet and Trinity Square Video.
+Just around the corner from the main lobby you’ll find our events bulletin board for tenants and the local community and you visit our unique interior courtyard .

 The third floor also has a Skywalk that provides an excellent view of the entire building.
 From here you can see the changes in the brick and window types that are indicative of the various construction phases over the twenty-four years that 401 Richmond was built.
 The Skywalk connects the north to the south side of the building where you can see the original skylights that poke through the roof of the building (only the north and west side of the building have a fourth floor).
 These halls are often filled with plants soaking in the sunshine during the winter.
 There is a dynamic collection of art in the halls and another exciting mix of tenants and uses including: painters, writers, photographers, designers, film production companies, and magazine publishers.
 The third floor is also home to our rentable meeting room – Studio 303.

-The fourth floor has wider than average halls and a diverse tenant mix, including a translator, arts advocates, energy therapists, graphic designers, festivals, artists, publishing companies, environmental organizations, and a new arts cluster called The Commons.
+The fourth floor has wider than average halls and a diverse tenant mix, including arts advocates, therapists, graphic designers, festivals, artists, environmental organizations, and an arts cluster called The Commons.
 You can also see some impressive examples of wood doors that were salvaged and brought to the building to add interest and character to tenant entrances.

 We offer guided tours during our annual Village in a Box: Doors Open event, but we also offer guided tours on a limited, by-request basis to school groups, tourist groups, and special-interest groups.
 For more information or to request a guided tour, please contact us.